 1. Denial and isolation

 Many experience these stages in different order and some not at all.
 But no matter if you’ve cut yourself off from an abusive partner or someone close to you has died, you’ll have some of these emotions.
-Coping with them is a very personal function but it’s important to remember feeling those emotions is a healthy part of carrying on with your own life and for the healing to start.
+Coping with them is a very personal function but it’s important to remember feeling those emotions is a healthy part of carrying on with your own life and some healing.

 Loss can bring on strange emotions and sensations, so anger and lashing out should not be a shock.
 Typically, things are said as a passive aggressive way to cope with guilt and express what they can’t put into context.
-So the best thing you can do is listen and oblige and show patience.
-If you can’t handle the situation without interjecting yourself then you’d be of more support you stepping back or at the very least, remain silent.
+So the best thing you can do is listen, oblige and show patience.
+If you can’t handle the situation without interjecting yourself then you’d be more support by stepping back or at the very least, remain silent.

 No one expects you to be strong but with the right support, you can be stronger than you give yourself credit for.
 Allow yourself to feel without checking your behaviour.
-And reach out to those you want close to you and don’t think twice about what others say.
+And reach out to those you want close to you.
+Don’t think twice about what others say.
 It is all about you.